PaulMcMillan-Astro/DeprojectionProject/Documentation/RunningNotes.md

 The working approach is to determine the values v_r which correspond to crossing the planes v_x = v_x,min + i * h_x; v_y = v_y,min + i * h_y etc., then putting these into an ordered list.
 The differences between consecutive values are then an ordered list of K values, which can be assigned to grid points by asking what box an intermediate value of vr would provide.

+15/6/18: Bugs hunted down - 1) rhat must be a unit vector.
+2) Vertices at the edge of the big box can cause trouble, because if the line crosses them then potentially there is a segment of the line (of zero length), assigned to a bin outside the grid.